UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson08/assignment/README.md

 ## Closures and partials

-While this was an interesting assignment to do, it seems short.
-Usually I go well above and beyond on assignments for personal enrichment.
 This week though, the majority of time was spent working on a side project, a fractal rendering program written in python with numba for jit compiling.
 I've had a lot of fun writing it and it's working out better than I had originally expected.

 https://github.com/Douglas-Klos/fractals-py